 Scheduled Gathering If you can afford to wait, you may have better luck gathering a crowd if you arrange the gathering ahead of time.
 This may involve such methods as spreading the word through local contacts or simply posting notices in taverns.
 To gather a crowd in this way, simply follow the above rules for gathering directly, but add 1 Easing to the d20 roll.
 You must announce at least 4 hours before the gathering.
 If you announce a gathering far in advance, you gain an additional 1 Easing per day, to a maximum of 4 total Easing from these rules (that is, 3 days).

-Bad Gathering Times You must add 4 Hindrance in the roll to gather a crowd during the hours that people normally sleep.
-The GM may similarly require Hindrance if there is a major event or disaster happening at the same time, or if you are being evasive about your reason for gathering a crowd.
+Bad Gathering Contexts You must add 4 Hindrance in the roll to gather a crowd during the hours that people normally sleep.
+The GM may similarly require Hindrance if there is a major event or disaster happening at the same time, if you are gathering a crowd for a bizarre reason, or if you are being evasive about your reason.

 Lie Detection You may attempt to read a character to determine whether or not they are lying about a certain topic, though this may be difficult against strong-willed characters.
-To attempt lie detection, spend 5 insight, then make a social offense roll of d12 on INT.
+To attempt lie detection, spend 5 insight, then make a d12 social offense roll.
 You might add Hindrance or Easing if any of the following situations are true:

 -1 Hindrance if you and they are different species (except if you are both antecessoroid)